evgenii-petukhov/LetsTalk.Angular.App/README.md

 * implement reactive state management with NgRx store in Angular applications
 * understand the basic principles of the OpenAPI Specification
 * understand microservice communication patterns and protocols, such as GRPC
-* use event streaming platforms and brokers, such as Apache Kafka
+* understand the main principles of microservice architecture, event-driven development, and experienced in using Apache Kafka
 ## Architecture
 ![scheme](scheme-compressed.svg)